Paula J Williams Counselling and Psychotherapy

 How much will it cost?

-I offer an initial appointment of 45 minutes for the cost of the room hire, currently £10, but at no charge for the appointment itself; this appointment is an opportunity for us to meet and for you to explain what it is that has brought you to counselling or therapy, and for us to see if we feel we want to work together.
-As counselling and therapy are very personal things requiring a level of trust in the relationship between us, it's important that you feel comfortable with me and able to work with me, which is why i offer this appointment at no fee other than costs.
-If after meeting we agree to go ahead, my standard charge is £70 but for those on a low income I have a sliding scale starting at £30 per 60 minute session.
+For counselling, I offer an initial appointment of 30-45 minutes for which there is no charge for my time, but a nominal charge to cover costs, currently £10.
+This appointment is an opportunity for us to meet and for you to explain what it is that has brought you to counselling or therapy, and for us to see if we feel we want to work together.
+As counselling and therapy are very personal things requiring a level of trust in the relationship between us, it's important that you feel comfortable with me and able to work with me, which is why I offer this appointment at no fee other than costs.
+If after meeting we agree to go ahead, my standard charge is £80 but for those on a low income I have a sliding scale starting at £35 per 60 minute session.

 Do you have concessionary rates?

 Yes.
-I charge £30 for students and other concessions.
+I charge £35 for students and other concessions.
+For supervision, I charge trainees £40.

 What type of issues would a person see a counsellor/therapist about?